Mouth ulcers are common and usually heal in a week or two by themselves. They can be painful but are rarely a sign of any serious problem.

 Mouth ulcers can’t always be prevented but you may reduce your risk by:

-- avoiding foods that you know cause ulcers for you.
+- Avoiding foods that you know cause ulcers for you – for some people these include cinnamon and chocolate.